b-nova-openhub/gostapagen/README.md

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->

 * You have installed the latest version of `go1.16.5`
-* You have a `Linux/Mac` machine with working knowledge of the underlying filesystem and Go build process.
+* You have a `Linux/Mac OS` machine with working knowledge of the underlying filesystem and Go build process.

 ## Installing gostapagen

-To install gostapagen, follow these steps:

-Linux and macOS:
+If you want to try out on your local machine, you can simply install gostapagen system-wide with the following command:

 ```
 $ ❯  go install -v ./...
 ```

+Alternatively, you can build a binary and run that one with a configurable shell script.
+See how to **build stapagen with the Makefile** further down below (#Makefile).

 ## Running gostapagen